cuthbertLab/music21/buildDoc/rst/quickStart.rst

 >>> from music21 import corpus
 >>> sBach = corpus.parseWork('bach/bwv7.7')

-The score is returned as music21 :class:`~music21.stream.Score`, which is as type (subclass) of music21 :class:`~music21.stream.Stream`.
+The score is returned as music21 :class:`~music21.stream.Score`, which is a type (subclass) of music21 :class:`~music21.stream.Stream`.

 Once the score is parsed, we can view, transform, and manipulate its components in a variety of ways.
 If we want to output and view the entire score, we can use the :meth:`~music21.stream.Stream.show` method.
 Without any arguments, this method does two things.
-First, it writes a MusicXML file of the current Stream as temporary file or in the user-specified scratch directory.
+First, it writes a MusicXML file of the current Stream as a temporary file or in the user-specified scratch directory.
 (This directory can be defined as part of the user's environment settings.
 See :ref:`environment` for complete details.)
 Second, it attempts to open this file with a user-specified helper application.
 Assuming you have an appropriate MusicXML reader (see :ref:`install`), and have set it to handle MusicXML files (see :ref:`environment`), the following output (excerpted) will be displayed.

 >>> sBach.show()